 - Cover the bowl and leave to rest for 60-90 minutes.

-- After you let the dough rest add 30g of water and 7g salt and knead very well until salt and water is combined into dough.
+- After you let the dough rest add the salt with 30g water and knead very well until salt and water is combined into dough.

 Bulk Rise (aka Bulk Ferment)